Introduction:

 Uruguayans take their ice cream seriously.
 Montevideo’s heladerías serve up an array of rich, creamy, and unique flavors.
 Don’t miss out on this sweet part of the city’s food culture.

 Montevideo’s food and drink scene isn’t just about satisfying hunger—it’s an opportunity to immerse yourself in the culture truly.
 From a casual chivito sandwich at a local spot to a complete parrilla feast in a neighborhood eatery, the city’s culinary delights provide insight into its history, traditions, and way of life.
-This guide goes beyond just listing dishes—it offers practical recommendations on where to find the best flavors, making your food exploration an essential part of your Montevideo adventure.
+This guide goes beyond just listing dishes—it offers practical recommendations on where to find the best flavors, making your food exploration an essential part of your Montevideo adventure, or exploring Chile from Atacama or or authentic experiences in Battambang, Cambodia.

 Outdoor Escapes & Green Spaces